divya7gupta/JS-Assignment/README.md

 ## Question 4: Fare Calculator
 Logic:
-Calculate base fare
+Calculate base fare,
-Add late fee if needed
+Add late fee if needed,
-Add 10% if distance > 10
+Add 10% if distance > 10,
-Adjust based on seed (odd/even)
+Adjust based on seed (odd/even) then
 Round up to nearest multiple of 5

 Complexity: